EventStore/EventStore/docs/server/features/archiving.md

 ### Populating the Archive

-- A designated _Archiver Node_ uploads chunk files to the archive as they are completed.
-The contents of each chunk file are the same as they were locally, except that merged chunks are unmerged for upload to make them trivial to locate.
+- A designated _Archiver Node_ uploads complete chunk files to the archive once they are committed to the database.
+The contents of each chunk file are the same as they were locally, except that merged chunks are unmerged for upload.
-- Only chunk files are uploaded.
-PTables, Scavenge.db etc remain local to each node.
 - The Archiver Node stores an archive checkpoint in the archive indicating how much of the log has been uploaded to the archive.
 - The Archiver Node is also a _Read-only Replica_ and does not participate in cluster elections/replication criteria.
 At the moment Read-only replicas can only be used in 3+ node clusters, and not single node deployments.
+- Only chunk files are uploaded.
+PTables, Scavenge.db etc remain local to each node.

 ### Removal of data from node volumes